 These platitudes are so engrained into our collective psyche that they are inseparable from our national identity.

 While the reality of human bondage is recognized in our story, it has essentially been forgiven as history records the victory of Emancipation.
-Clearly we were not the “Land of Freedom” from the colonies through the Revolution and 100 years to follow, but slavery became part of the tale of our journey to fulfill our destiny; it is adopted and adapted to follow freedom’s storyline.
+Clearly we were not the “Land of Freedom” from the colonies through the Revolution and 100 years to follow (and systemic issues that continue), but slavery became part of the tale of our journey to fulfill our destiny; it is adopted and adapted to follow freedom’s storyline.

 Another sinister reality was evidenced by the destruction of the people indigenous to this land and their exclusion from determining its fate.
 It has been recorded instead with tales of American bravery and christened as our manifest destiny.